King Isaac: Music career

-Upon arrival in the US, he immediately formed a reggae band named Zimbeggae (Zimbabwe + reggae).
+Upon arrival in the United States, he immediately formed a reggae band named Zimbeggae (Zimbabwe + reggae).
 The group performed in many venues in Indiana, focusing on both original and cover material, and King Isaac wrote and recorded several more original songs.
-Later, in 1993, he received an MA in ethnomusicology from Indiana University.
+Later, in 1993, he received an Master of Arts in ethnomusicology from Indiana University.
 In 1997 he was appointed to the faculty at Michigan State University in East Lansing, Michigan.
 His continuing graduate education culminated in his earning a Ph.D. in Folklore/Ethnomusicology in 1999 from Indiana University.
-In the meantime, King Isaac reached a milestone in his singing career when reggae music promoter Gwen Clemens introduced him to Leroy Sibbles, for whom he opened up shows in 1998 in Detroit, Michigan, USA.
+In the meantime, King Isaac reached a milestone in his singing career when reggae music promoter Gwen Clemens introduced him to Leroy Sibbles, for whom he opened up shows in 1998 in Detroit, Michigan, United States.
 That same year he embarked on his first pilgrimage to reggae's Mecca, Kingston, Jamaica to make his first recordings there, thus fulfilling a long-held dream.
 Since then, King Isaac has visited Jamaica at least once a year.

 Between 1999 and 2001, veteran bassist Danny “Axeman” Thompson and King Isaac collaborated on the King's self-titled debut album, which was released in Zimbabwe in 2002.
 Riding on the success of his first album, King Isaac recorded a new album that was released in Zimbabwe in 2004.
-This album, “Munokokwa Mese,“ was recorded mostly in Zimbabwe and featured a mixture of various Southern African musical styles and reggae; sung in the local Shona and Ndebele languages, and English.
-In December 2004, King Isaac was invited by veteran singer Sugar Minott to perform at Minott's annual, “Reggae in The Hills” concert in St Catherine Parish.
+This album, "Munokokwa Mese," was recorded mostly in Zimbabwe and featured a mixture of various Southern African musical styles and reggae; sung in the local Shona and Ndebele languages, and English.
+In December 2004, King Isaac was invited by veteran singer Sugar Minott to perform at Minott's annual, "Reggae in The Hills" concert in St Catherine Parish.
 This crowd response was rewarding and reassuring.
 It was during this same trip that Kalumbu met Gregory Isaacs, with whom he would begin recording music the following year.
 In October 2005, he returned to Jamaica to deliver a paper on the contribution of Peter Tosh to the Southern African liberation struggle at the University of the West Indies, and to perform at the international annual Peter Tosh Commemoration Concert in Kingston.
 Both appearances were received positively.